Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/narrow/narrow.md

 ---
 Title: '.narrow()'
-Description: 'Returns a narrow subsection of a tensor along the specified dimension.'
+Description: 'Returns a narrow subsection of a tensor along a specified dimension.'
 Subjects:
   - 'Computer Science'
   - 'Machine Learning'
-  - 'Data Science'
 Tags:
   - 'Python'
   - 'Machine Learning'
+  - 'Methods'
+  - 'Functions'
 CatalogContent:
   - 'intro-to-py-torch-and-neural-networks'
   - 'paths/computer-science'
 ---

-In PyTorch, the **`.narrow()`** method selects a subsection of a tensor along a specified dimension.
+In PyTorch, the **`.narrow()`** method selects a subsection of a [tensor](https://www.codecademy.com/resources/docs/pytorch/tensors) along a specified dimension.
 It returns a narrowed view without copying the underlying data, making it efficient for extracting specific sections of large tensors without incurring additional memory allocations.

 ## Syntax